tlambert03/napari-error-reporter/README.md

 The first time you run napari after installing this plugin an opt-in notification will appear (Be sure to click "yes", otherwise no reports will be collected or sent).
-You may opt back out at any time in napari's preferences.
+You may opt back out at any time in napari's help menu.

 Every effort is made to strip these reports of personally identifiable information.
 Here is an example exception event: